thomasabishop/eolas/Programming_Languages/Python/Concepts/Testing_python_code.md

 ### Using `pytest`

 - Pytest will automatically detect test files so long as they are named appropriately.
-E.g. for a module called `lorem`, it will detect the unit test files `lorem_test.py` and `test_lorem.py`.
+E.g. for a module called `lorem`, it will detzect the unit test files `lorem_test.py` and `test_lorem.py`.
 - In order to detect tests it should be run from a directory level above them

 ### Examples